Our research is editorially independent but we may earn a commission for purchases made through our links.

-Costa Rica’s eco-lodges range from working agricultural farms to modern solar paneled buildings, volcano observatories, and quaint family homes.
+Costa Rica has been at the forefront of green tourism and eco-friendly travel, making it a favorite destination for nature lovers and sustainability enthusiasts.
+Costa Rica’s eco-lodges range from working agricultural farms to modern solar-paneled buildings, volcano observatories, and quaint family homes.
 Whatever your travel style, staying in an eco-lodge is an essential part of visiting this beautiful region of Central America.
 These are some of the most amazing eco-lodges to stay at in Costa Rica.

 Without a doubt, the Pacuare River is one of the best places to go whitewater rafting or kayaking in Central America.
 To see the wet and wild side of Costa Rica, travel the river to arrive at the Pacuare Lodge in the heart of the Talamanca Mountain Range.
-There are 13 thatched roof cabins at this lodge that were crafted by local Cabécar Indians.
+There are cozy thatched-roof cabins at this lodge that were crafted by local Cabécar Indians.
 Some of the best wildlife experiences in this area include hiking to view howler monkeys and riding horseback through the rainforest.

-Lapa Rios is a luxurious Costa Rican retreat with top-notch service, a local atmosphere, and delicious international cuisine.
+One of the top hotels in Central America, Lapa Rios is a luxurious Costa Rican retreat with top-notch service, a local atmosphere, and delicious international cuisine.
 This resort has won numerous awards for being the most spectacular eco-resort in the country, thanks to its spacious cabins, sophisticated décor, and locally-sourced meals.
 Although this resort has a higher price tag than some others in the area, it’s a great pick for luxury travelers who want to take yoga classes, get a massage, and go horseback riding.
 This is also a great area to view monkeys, toucans, and scarlet macaws.

 Located on the edge of the touristy La Fortuna area, Hotel Villas Vista Arenal is an excellent choice for budget-minded travelers who want to be close to the area’s top attractions.
 You can start each morning with a complimentary traditional Costa Rica breakfast outside on the patio and then walk into town to book tours, explore local markets, and see the local sights.
 Enjoy beautiful views of the Arenal Volcano through lush flora and fauna from quaint private cabins.
 The staff is very friendly and offers great advice about which tour experiences are worth your while.